Home: Adventures with Tip & Oh

 Home: Adventures with Tip & Oh is an American 2D animated television series produced by DreamWorks Animation and animated by Titmouse, which debuted on July 29, 2016, as a Netflix original series.
 It was developed by Ryan Crego and Thurop Van Orman.
-The series is based on the 2015 DreamWorks animated film Home, which in turn was based on the 2007 novel The True Meaning of Smekday by Adam Rex.
+The series is based on DreamWorks Animation's 2015 film Home, which in turn was based on the 2007 novel The True Meaning of Smekday by Adam Rex.
 Aside from Matt Jones reprising his role as the voice of Kyle, none of the original cast reprised their roles.

 The second season was released on January 27, 2017.

 A holiday special called Home for the Holidays was released on December 1, 2017.
 The fourth and final season was released on July 20, 2018.

 The series began airing on Universal Kids in March 2019 until it was dropped in 2021, and then on March 1, August 8, and December 24 and 25, 2022.

-The series was removed from Netflix in 2024.
+The series was removed from Netflix in April 2024 due to licensing agreements.
+As of March 2026, the show is now streaming on Kidoodle.TV along with various other shows from DreamWorks Animation Television.